 - Determine whether sites are still functional and/or retrievable as breeding wader habitats

-Further InformationFor more information on taking part, please contact the survey coordinator, Katherine Booth Jones (katherine.boothjones [at] bto.org).
+Further InformationThis survey is no longer seeking volunteers, but for more information please contact the survey coordinator, Katherine Booth Jones (katherine.boothjones [at] bto.org).

 This information will enable the Northern Ireland Environment Agency (NIEA) to better target management strategies such as the application of breeding wader agri-environment scheme options and site designation to sites of particular importance.
 Findings will also benefit conservation NGOs and landowners to focus conservation management strategies to aid the maintenance and recovery of breeding wader populations in Northern Ireland.

 We are looking for volunteers to help with this survey in 2019, Sites are discrete lowland wet grassland areas small enough to survey in one morning.
 At least two or ideally three visits to each site are required between mid-April and mid-June, with at least two weeks between each visit.

 Each field or sub-unit must be covered on foot and the number of Lapwing, Curlew, Redshank and Snipe are counted per field.
 Some additional habitat recording is required, e.g. recording grazing, rush cover and estimating dampness).